timopattikawa/kamoro/README.md

 # KAMORO
-Kamoro is commandline application for grading c++ code base on given input and expected ouput
+Kamoro is commandline application for grading C++, Python 3, and Golang code base on given input and expected ouput
 ## Requirtments
 ___
 What you need to install in your machine:
  - `go 1.15`
  - `g++`
+ - `python 3`

 You need 3 folder inside the directory you want to grade :
  - `input` : Contains input file